Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford will hope to make a difference for the Boston Celtics at 7:30 PM on Monday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Al Horford included, will play at 8:00 PM on Wednesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-If you'd like to make predictions on Horford's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Horford's performance, we dive into his available prop bets, using stats and trends, below.

 Al Horford Prop Bets vs. the 76ers